 World of Warcraft has this as a - surprise! - warlock spell, which spews apparently unholy flame in a radius around the warlock, dealing decent damage per second in an aoe but also injures the warlock.
 Oddly enough, the self-damaging part is the thing warlocks use it for as they have more powerful AoE but dying to hellfire doesn't cause durability loss.

 Chaos Bolt, another warlock spell, is probably a better example.
 It fires a bolt of chaotic fire that goes right through absorption effects and ignores fire resistance.
 It does not, however, work against targets that are completely immune to fire damage.

 Also, NPC demons tend to use green fire, leading to some running jokes about giving warlocks green fire.

 They did give warlock's green fire.
 There is a long quest chain that allows a Warlock to turn all his spells that use fire into green fire.

 WotLK also introduced the concept of dual-element spells, primarily so you can't easily resist them by stacking a specific magic resistance (usually fire).
 Spellfire, Spellfrost, Frostfire, etc.

 Castlevania's Dracula has a three-to-five-directional fireball attack by this name.
 On occasion, he cranks up the damage factor and throws big black METEOR-fireballs at you.

 Soma Cruz, can also perform the three-fireball attack if he equips the right soul.
-In Aria of Sorrow, it's one of the three souls he needs to equip during the battle with the Disc One Final Boss to unlock the path to the true ending.
+In Castlevania: Aria of Sorrow, it's one of the three souls he needs to equip during the battle with the Disc One Final Boss to unlock the path to the true ending.